leonlab21/leo/README.md

 # leo is a very tiny programming and scripting language but whit all ...
-many modern programming thecniques and procedures. leo is a programming language very similar to the language called "lua".
+... the many modern programming thecniques and procedures. leo is a programming language very similar to the language called "lua".
 For more information about Lua see the website https://www.lua.org.
 LEO differs from Lua above all in its nature of a language dedicated